 There are volcanic rock sculptures in Colombia's southern regions that remind me of Easter Island's mysterious heads.
 Some of Colombia's San Agustín carvings date back five thousand years and hint at ancient cultures that flourished across lush river valleys, leaving only a sparse trail for archeologists to decipher.
 As described by UNESCO, "the largest group of religious monuments and megalithic sculptures in South America stands in a wild, spectacular landscape".
 It would be a shame not to return and dip into this remote, ancient wonder.

-Find more undiscovered destinations in the book Dust in My Pack, available now at most online booksellers.
+Find more undiscovered destinations in my books, Searching for Unique and Dust in My Pack, available now at most online booksellers.